-We study a simple variant of the Lucas (1978) model with standard timeseparable consumption preferences.
-It is well known that the asset pricing implications of this model under rational expectations (RE) are at odds with basic facts, such as the observed high persistence and volatility of the pricedividend ratio, the high volatility of stock returns, the predictability of longhorizon excess stock returns, and the risk premium.
+implications of this model under RE are at odds with basic facts, such as the observed high persistence and volatility of the price-dividend (PD) ratio, the high volatility of stock returns, the predictability of long-horizon excess stock returns, and the risk premium.

-We stick to Lucas' framework but relax the standard assumption that agents have perfect knowledge about the pricing function that maps each history of fundamental shocks into a market outcome for the stock price.1 We assume instead that investors hold subjective beliefs about all payoffrelevant random variables that are beyond their control; this includes beliefs about model endogenous variables, such as prices, as well as model exogenous variables, such as the dividend and income processes.
+Using Lucas's framework, we relax the standard assumption that agents have perfect knowledge about the pricing function that maps each history of fundamental shocks to a market outcome for the stock price.1 In particular, we assume that investors hold subjective beliefs about all payoff-relevant random variables that are beyond their control; this includes beliefs about model endogenous variables, such as prices, as well as model exogenous variables, such as the dividend and income processes.
 Given these subjective beliefs, investors maximize utility subject to their budget constraints.
-We call such agents "internally rational", because they know all internal aspects of their individual decision problem and maximize utility given this knowledge.
-Furthermore, their system of beliefs is "internally consistent" in the sense that it specifies for all periods the joint distribution of all payoff-relevant variables (i.e., dividends, income, and stock prices), but these probabilities differ from those implied by the model in equilibrium.
+We call such agents "internally rational," because they know all internal aspects of their individual decision problem and maximize utility given this knowledge.
+Furthermore, their system of beliefs is "internally consistent," in the sense that it specifies for all periods the joint distribution of all payoff-relevant variables (i.e., dividends, income, and stock prices), but these probabilities differ from those implied by the model in equilibrium.
 We then consider systems of beliefs implying only a small deviation from RE, as we explain further below.

-We show that given the subjective beliefs we specify, subjective utility maximization dictates that agents update subjective expectations about stock price behavior using realized market outcomes.
-Consequently, agents' stock price expectations influence stock prices and observed stock prices feed back into agents' expectations.
-This self-referential aspect of the model turns out to be key for generating stock price volatility of the kind that can be observed in the data.
-More specifically, the empirical success of the model emerges whenever agents learn about the growth rate of stock prices (i.e., about the capital gains from their investments) using past observations of capital gains.
+We show that, given the subjective beliefs we specify, subjective utility maximization dictates that agents update subjective expectations about stock price behavior using realized market outcomes.
+Consequently, agents' stock price expectations influence stock prices, and observed stock prices feed back into agents' expectations.
+This self-referential aspect of the model turns out to be key for generating stock price volatility of the kind observed in the data.
+More specifically, the model succeeds empirically whenever agents learn about the growth rate of stock prices (i.e., the capital gains from their investments) using past observations of capital gains.

-We first demonstrate the ability of the model to produce datalike behavior by deriving a number of analytical results about the behavior of stock prices that is implied by a general class of belief-updating rules encompassing most learning algorithms that have been used in the learning literature.
-Specifically, we show that learning from market outcomes imparts "momentum" on stock prices around their RE value, which gives rise to sustained deviations of the price-dividend ratio from its mean, as can be observed in the data.
-Such momentum arises because if agents' expectations about stock price growth increase in a given period, the actual growth rate of prices has a tendency to increase beyond the fundamental growth rate, thereby reinforcing the initial belief of higher stock price growth through the feedback from outcomes to beliefs.
-At the same time, the model displays "mean reversion" over longer horizons, so that even if subjective stock price growth expectations are very high (or very low) at some point in time, they will eventually return to fundamentals.
+We first demonstrate the ability of the model to produce data-like behavior by deriving analytical results about the stock price behavior implied by a general class of belief-updating rules encompassing most learning algorithms used in the learning literature.
+Specifically, we show that learning from market outcomes imparts "momentum" on stock prices around their RE value, which gives rise to sustained deviations of the PD ratio from its mean, as can be observed in the data.
+Such momentum arises because, if agents' expectations about stock price growth increase in a given period, the actual growth rate, thereby reinforcing the initial belief of higher stock price growth through the feedback from outcomes to beliefs.
+At the same time, the model displays "meanreversion" over longer horizons, so that, even if subjective expectations about stock price growth are very high (or very low) at a given point in time, they will eventually return to fundamentals.
 The model thus displays price cycles of the kind described in the opening quote above.